apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/count/description.md

     KV.of(4, 33)));
 ```

-And replace `Count.globally` on `Count.perKey` it will output the count numbers by key.
+And replace `Count.globally` with `Count.perKey` it will output the count numbers by key.
 It is also necessary to replace the generic type:

 ```
-PCollection<KV<Integer, Integer>> output = applyTransform(numbers);
+PCollection<KV<Integer, Integer>> output = applyTransform(input);
 ```

 ```